Energy of Phase Changes

 Heating Curves and Temperature Plateaus

 Heating and cooling curves show flat portions (plateaus) that represent phase changes.
-During these intervals, all energy goes into breaking or forming intermolecular forces — not changing temperature.
+During these intervals, all energy transfer is involved in breaking or forming intermolecular forces — not changing temperature.

 ExampleIf we plot temperature over time while heating ice we can see two flat lines or plateaus where the temperature doesn’t change – these represent the phase changes of melting and boiling.